© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Old Castle Camp is a scheduled monument protected by Cadw under reference GM193.
 View the official record →

-Old Castle Camp is a prehistoric promontory fort located on the Welsh coast, occupying a naturally defensible headland position that would have provided strategic control over maritime approaches.
+Old Castle Camp is a prehistoric promontory fort situated on the Welsh coast.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM193.

 Old Castle Camp dates from the prehistoric period, and is classified as a promontory fort - coastal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Old Castle Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM193.